arnauqb/diff_abms_tutorial/webpage/04-variational-inference.md

 from blackbirds.infer.vi import VI
 ```

-    [HAL-9093.local:40185] shmem: mmap: an error occurred while determining whether or not /var/folders/s5/jmvhvqns52q3ysypfjykg6y40000gr/T//ompi.HAL-9093.504/jf.0/4025876480/sm_segment.HAL-9093.504.eff60000.0 could be created.
+    [HAL-9093.local:09267] shmem: mmap: an error occurred while determining whether or not /var/folders/s5/jmvhvqns52q3ysypfjykg6y40000gr/T//ompi.HAL-9093.504/jf.0/3484680192/sm_segment.HAL-9093.504.cfb40000.0 could be created.

 # 2. Example: Calibration of a Random Walk

 In the previous tutorial we implemented a differentiable Random Walk model.
-We now make a small modification by transforming the $$\theta$$ parameter to keep it in $$[0, 1]$$.
+We now make a small modification by transforming the $\theta$ parameter to keep it in $[0, 1]$.

 ```python